 This is a comprehensive summary of the book The Psychology of Money by Morgan Housel.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 Managing your money is not easy.
 But here’s how the author of the book thinks you should approach cash: It’s not about what you know about money, it’s about how you behave with money.
 Financial freedom is not about learning everything related to the stock market.
 It’s about patience and persistence.
 In this book, Morgan Housel walks us through the major behavior patterns we should adopt if we want to become good with our cash flow so we can finally develop financial literacy.

 The Core Idea:

 Our behavior patterns prevent us from having good financial health.
 We accumulate debt and fail to meet our investment goals not because we don’t know what to do, but because we’re too greedy or deeply involved in social games where we compare ourselves to the people around us.
 To become better and smarter with your money, you don’t need to study new investment strategies.
 You need to examine how you behave with your money and make adjustments.